rosmo-robot/rosmo-robot.github.io/zio.md

 Parts excluding PCB and motor driver are available on this [List](https://www.aliexpress.com/p/wishlist/shareReflux.html?groupId=H3r6Ix9p3i%2BvbdGhQpxk4HzpYMoqXal2lBW1GCdCX4A%3D) ensure you get correct quantities, eg 4x wheels and motors.

+If you don't get JLPCB to fabricate the PCB you'll also need some 2.54mm screw terminals or a breadboard [For connecting encoder](https://www.aliexpress.com/item/1005001677869988.html)

 Note a previous iteration of this project used the Pi Pico dimensions, if you wanted that the [PCB is here](https://easyeda.com/editor#id=69415ef7785b4ad29ea97032be2ffa39)